mbretter/stk-di/README.md

 ## Constructor injection

-When instantiating services, the factory scans the constructor for argument names, if they are found in the container, the service is injected, default values are supported, if the container has no service with the given name.
+When instantiating services, the factory scans the constructor for argument names, if they are found in the container, the service is injected, default values are supported (if the container has no service with the given name).
 It is not needed, that the injected service implements the injectable interface, any container value may be injected.

 ```php